Texas's at-large congressional seat: Equal population—the courts act

 The Apportionment Clause of Section 2, Article I, of the United States Constitution, together with the amendment to that section made by Section 2 of the Fourteenth Amendment, requires seats in the U.S. House of Representatives to be apportioned among the states according to the "whole number of persons in each State" and to be elected "by the People of the several States."
 These provisions have been construed by the United States Supreme Court to require not only that congressional seats be divided among the states according to population, but also that congressional districts within a state be drawn according to population.

 In the 1964 case of Reynolds v.
 Sims, the United States Supreme Court determined that the general basis of apportionment should be "one person, one vote."
 This rule means that electoral districts, within reasonable bounds, must be equal in population according to the most recent census so that each person's vote is equally weighted.
 This holding was applied explicitly to congressional districts by the Supreme Court in the 1964 case of Wesberry v.
 Sanders.

 In Bush v.
 Martin, plaintiffs from two congressional districts asserted that, in the round, those in Texas were unconstitutional.
 The Federal District Court in Houston held Texas' Congressional Districting act to be such and stated that the Texas Legislature must redraw them in compliance with Wesberry v.
 Sanders.
 Bush v.
 Martin, 224 F. Supp.
 499 (S.D.
 Tex.
 1963), affirmed, 376 U.S. 222 (1964).

 The three-judge Federal District Court found that the population disparity among Texas congressional districts—ranging from 216,371 to 951,527—was "indeed spectacular."
 It noted that marked under-representation was "not surprisingly" found in metropolitan districts.
-Although Texas boasted a total of 254 counties, more than half of the population of the state was living in only eighteen counties; fifteen areas in the state qualified for the classification of "metropolitan" according to US Census standards.
+Although Texas boasted a total of 254 counties, more than half of the population of the state was living in only eighteen counties; fifteen areas in the state qualified for the classification of "metropolitan" according to US Census Bureau standards.

 During the 1965 legislative session, the state legislature passed a plan on May 31, 1965, realigning the state's 23 congressional districts into single-member districts.
 Governor John Connally signed the bill allowing the new districts to take effect for the 1966 elections.

 Through most of the 20th century, until after passage of the Voting Rights Act of 1965, another kind of under-representation was enforced in Texas.
 The Texas legislature passed a poll tax in 1901, which had to be paid by people wanting to register to vote.
 It was a barrier to voter registration for many minorities and poor whites, as they often had little cash to spend.
 After this, voter rolls declined dramatically.
 Another way Texas Democrats kept power was to establish white primaries.
 In what essentially became a one-party Democratic state after minorities were disenfranchised, Texas said that only whites could vote in primaries - effectively the only competitive races.